Firestorm108/Daedalus/README.md

-# Tesseract-32
+# Daedalus
-An STM32 devboard with lots of QOL features and a refreshing form factor.
+An STM32F405RGT6 based feature-rich flight computer in a refreshing form factor.